Playa Grande, Costa Rica: Geography and Location

 Playa Grande is located approximately 63 km (39 mi) south of Liberia International Airport and is situated within the Las Baulas National Marine Park, which is dedicated to protecting the nesting grounds of endangered leatherback turtles.

 The town is bordered by the Pacific Ocean to the west and is situated between the towns of Tamarindo to the south and Playa Ventanas to the north.

-Tourism and Activities

-Playa Grande offers a variety of activities for tourists, including surfing, wildlife observation, snorkeling, scuba diving, sport fishing, and horseback riding along the beach.
-There are several accommodation options available, including hotels, vacation rentals, and eco-lodges.

 Las Baulas Marine National Park

 Las Baulas is Costa Rica's nesting site for the leatherback sea turtle and was created to protect their declining population.
 The park is home to 117 tree and shrub species and 139 bird species.